Primary Navigation Mobile

 Can I retrofit climate control on an old car?

-It is possible to install a climate control system in lieu of conventional air condition on an old car, but be advised that it would require a new automatic control unit that could be difficult to fit harmoniously depending on the layout of your vehicle.
+It is possible to install a climate control system in lieu of conventional air conditioning on an old car, but be advised that it would require a new automatic control unit that could be difficult to fit harmoniously depending on the layout of your vehicle.
 The unit would require additional wiring and power from the battery, so consult a mechanic or manufacturer specialist before attempting a conversion.